We work with several commercial insurance companies (no Medicaid/Medicare at the time) to increase access to mental health care:

 - UnitedHealthcare

 Contact us so we can check your eligibility and determine the cost of sessions.
-You can also contact your insurance directly:
+You can also contact your insurance directly by calling the mental or behavioral health number listed on the back of you card.
+These are some important questions to ask:

 - If there is a limited number of sessions covered by your plan